fluttert/.Net-Utils/README.md

-# .Net-Utils
+# Challenge Utils

-This is my library with handy functions.
-Most of them are created for competitive programming challenges.
+This is my common library for programming challenges.
+It currently contains methods for the following:
+- Math: Primes and CommonDivisors
+- Text: String extensions
+- Tree: Generic tree structure
+- Geo: GPS distance calculation

+A test project which can validate the different classes